-Progressive Muscle Relaxation (PMR) is a form active relaxation, perfect for athletes who want to go deeper with mindfulness and/or purposeful movement.
-It’s also great for athletes who struggle (like I did at first) with recovery or simply put- sitting still.
+Progressive Muscle Relaxation (PMR) is a form of active relaxation, perfect for athletes and personal training clients alike who desire a concrete path into mindfulness and/or purposeful movement.
+It’s also great for athletes who struggle (like I did at first) with recovery, or simply put–sitting still.

 To get what PMR is, let’s break down each word in the sequence: